Flavour mixing transport theory and resonant leptogenesis: Numerical results

 The situation gets even more interesting when we begin to vary the couplings.
 In the bottom panels of figure~\cref{fig:final_YL_vs_massdiff} we show the results for hierarchical (left panel) and for almost degenerate (right panel) Yukawa couplings.
-In the left panel the washout is weak, $K_1 \approx 0.279$, whereas in the right panel the washout is strong, $K_1 \approx 22.6$.
+In the left panel the washout is weaker, $K_1 \approx 0.279$ and $K_2 \approx 27.9$, whereas in the right panel the washout is strong, $K_1 \approx 22.6$.
 The different CP-asymmetry regulators now lead to even more dispersion in the BE and the RE results when $\Delta m_{21} \lesssim \Gamma$.
-In the hierarchical case using the `mixed' regulator leads to two peaks at $\Delta m_{21} \simeq \Gamma_1$ and $\Delta m_{21} \simeq \Gamma_2$, corresponding to the different regulators used for the two Majorana neutrinos in this case.
+In the hierarchical case using the mixed regulator leads to two peaks at $\Delta m_{21} \simeq \Gamma_1$ and $\Delta m_{21} \simeq \Gamma_2$, corresponding to the different regulators used for the two Majorana neutrinos in this case.
 The full QKE result, again shown by the solid blue line, shows no such structure.
+Also the effective regulator is somewhat less accurate here.
 In the right panel, with almost degenerate Yukawas, the mixed and sum regulators are in better agreement with the QKEs, but the difference regulator has an extra spurious enhancement because the regulator vanishes and the CP-asymmetry is unbounded in the double limit $m_2 \to m_1$ and $\Gamma_2 \to \Gamma_1$.

 The main take-home message from this section is that the Boltzmann equation and the rate equation approaches are inaccurate and strongly sensitive to the choice of the regulator in the resonant and quasidegenerate region $\Delta m_{21} \lesssim \Gamma_i$.
-The Boltzmann approach reproduces the full QKE results accurately only for $\Delta m_{21} > \Gamma_i$ when the regulator is already negligible and one is approaching the hierarchical mass limit.
-Also, the most accurate regulator over varying coupling strengths is the `sum' regulator of~\cite{Garny:2011hg}.
-We shall show below how the sum-regulator indeed consistently emerges when we reduce the QKEs to BEs in the helicity-symmetric decoupling limit.
+The Boltzmann approach reproduces the full QKE results accurately in all cases only in the region $\Delta m_{21} > \Gamma_i$ when the regulator is already negligible and one is approaching the hierarchical mass limit.
+Also, the most accurate regulator over varying coupling strengths is the sum regulator of~\cite{Garny:2011hg}.
+We shall show below how the sum regulator indeed consistently emerges when we reduce the QKEs to BEs in the helicity-symmetric decoupling limit.

 \paragraph{Flavour oscillation.}